Meet the TCFF moderators for 2015!

 Robert Rayher's primary creative focus since 1993 has been screenwriting.
 From the end of the '70's through the early '90's, he produced and presented experimental films and videos.
 Robert has had stints in the motion picture industry and with independent film productions.
 His films and tapes have been screened widely in North America, and occasionally in Europe and Asia.
 A number of his titles are available from the Canadian Filmmakers' Distribution Center.
 Grants for filmmaking include NEA Regional Fellowships ('88 & '92) and support from The National Film Board of Canada ('83-'85).

-Matthew Solomon (PhD, UCLA) is Associate Professor in the Department of Screen Arts and Cultures at the University of Michigan, where he teaches courses in film history and film theory.
-He is the author of Disappearing Tricks: Silent Film, Houdini, and the New Magic of the Twentieth Century (University of Illinois Press, 2010) and the editor of Fantastic Voyages of the Cinematic Imagination: Georges Méliès’s Trip to the Moon (SUNY Press, 2011).
-He is at work on a new book about Méliès and the modern world.
+Matthew Solomon (PhD, UCLA) is an associate professor in the Department of Screen Arts and Cultures at the University of Michigan, where he teaches film history and film theory and directs the PhD program.
+He is the author of a new book about Chaplin’s The Gold Rush for the BFI Film Classics series that will be available at the TCFF, as well as the author of Disappearing Tricks: Silent Film, Houdini, and the New Magic of the Twentieth Century, which won the Kraszna-Krausz Award for best moving image book in 2011, and the editor of Fantastic Voyages of the Cinematic Imagination: Georges Méliès’s Trip to the Moon, published with a critical edition DVD.
+He is at work on a book about Méliès and the modern world.